TuckerRasbury/coding_sample_eviction-lab_data-engineer/README.md

 # Candidate Application
 #### _Submission of Candidate Application for the role of Data Engineer at The Eviction Lab of Princeton University_
 ---
 In order to apply to the Data Engineer role at the Eviction Lab, I am spinning up a concise data pipeline to meet the fourth criteria laid out in the listing.
+Please review the google collab script.

 # Example DEV Level Data Pipeline: County-Level Evictions and Income Analysis (2010–2023)